anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

   number on which it responds to requests of the protocol (typically UDP or TCP).

 Role:
-: In the context of this document, a type of entity in a variation of BRSKI that can act as a responder and whose supported variations can be discovered.
-BRSKI roles relevant in this document include Join Registrar, Join Proxy and Pledge.
+: In this document, functionality of an entity in a variation of BRSKI that can act as a responder and whose supported variations can be discovered.
+BRSKI roles relevant in this document include Join Registrar, Join Proxy and pledge.
 The IANA registry defined by this document allows to specify variations for any roles.
-See also Variation Context.
+See also Context.

 Socket:
 : The combination of am  IP address, an IP protocol that utilizes a port number (such as TCP or UDP) and a port number of that protocol.